raoul2000/yii2-workflow/guide/about-workflows.md

 Could it be more clear ?
 Ok, maybe it could.
 Let's see in detail what just happened.

 The *SimpleWorkflowBehavior* enters in action when the Post is saved.
-At this point it tests if the transitions is possible bewteen the current status and the final one.
+At this point it tests if the transitions is possible between the current status and the final one.
 In our case, there was no original status (the object has just been created) and the final status has been set to 'published'.
 So, from the *SimpleWorkflowBehavior* point of view, we are dealing with the following transition :

 	null -> 'published'